Treaty of Waitangi: Extant copies

 The group of nine documents that make up the Treaty of Waitangi.

 In 1841, treaty documents, housed in an iron box, narrowly escaped damage when saved by civil servant George Elliot as the government offices at Official Bay in Auckland were destroyed by fire.
 They disappeared from sight until 1865 when a Native Department officer worked on them in Wellington at the request of parliament and produced an erroneous list of signatories.
 The papers were fastened together and then deposited in a safe in the Colonial Secretary's office.

 In 1877, the English-language rough draft of the treaty was published along with photolithographic facsimiles, and the originals were returned to storage.
 In 1908, historian and bibliographer Thomas Hocken, searching for historical documents, found the treaty papers in the basement of the Old Government Buildings in poor condition, damaged at the edges by water and partly eaten by rodents.
 The papers were restored by the Dominion Museum in 1913 and kept in special boxes from then on.
 In February 1940, the treaty documents were taken to Waitangi for display in the Treaty House during the Centenary celebrations.
 It was possibly the first time the treaty document had been on public display since it was signed.

 In 1956, the Department of Internal Affairs placed the treaty documents in the care of the Alexander Turnbull Library and they were displayed in 1961.
 Further preservation steps were taken in 1966, with improvements to the display conditions.
 From 1977 to 1980, the library extensively restored the documents before the treaty was deposited in the Reserve Bank.

 In anticipation of a decision to exhibit the document in 1990 (the sesquicentennial of the signing), full documentation and reproduction photography was carried out.
 Several years of planning culminated with the opening of the climate-controlled Constitution Room at the National Archives by Mike Moore, Prime Minister of New Zealand, in November 1990.
 It was announced in 2012 that the nine Treaty of Waitangi sheets would be relocated to the National Library of New Zealand in 2013.
 In 2017, the He Tohu permanent exhibition at the National Library opened, displaying the treaty documents along with the Declaration of Independence and the 1893 Women's Suffrage Petition.

-Treaty text, meaning and interpretation

-The treaty, its interpretation and significance can be viewed as the contrast between a literate culture and one that was wholly oral.